wix-incubator/react-templates/README.md

 ```

 ## event handlers
-React event handlers accept function pointers.
-Therefore, when using event handlers, you can just open an execution context and provide a pointer to a method.
-This would look like `onClick="{this.myClickHandler}"`.
-However, sometimes there's very little to do on click, or you just want to call a method with bound parameters.
-In that case, you can use lambda notation, which will create a React template that creates a method for the handler.
-It does not have a performance impact, as the method is created once and is bound to the context instead of being created again.
+React event handlers accept function references inside of {}, such as `onClick="{this.myClickHandler}"`.
+When functions are not needed, lambda notation can be used which will create a React template that creates a function for the included code.
+There is no performance impact, as the function created is bound to the context instead of being recreated.
-<p>The lambda notation will look like this: `onClick="(evt) => console.log(evt)"`.
-In this example, **evt** was the name you chose for the first argument that will be passed into your inline method.
+<p>The lambda notation has the form: `onClick="(evt) => console.log(evt)"`.
+In this example, **evt** is the name of the first argument passed into the inline function.
 With browser events, this will most likely be the React synthetic event.
 However, if you expect a property that starts with **on**Something, then React templates will treat it as an event handler.
-So if you have an event handler called **onBoxSelected** that will trigger an event with row and column params, you can write `onBoxSelected="(row, col)=>this.doSomething(row,col)"`.
-You can use a no-param version as well: `onClick="()=>console.log('just wanted to know it clicked')"`.
+If you have an event handler called **onBoxSelected** that triggers an event with row and column params, you can write `onBoxSelected="(row, col)=>this.doSomething(row,col)"`.
+A no-param version is supported as well: `onClick="()=>console.log('just wanted to know it clicked')"`.

 ###### Sample:
 ```html